mustafac0des/Elevvo-Pathways/README.md

 * **Objective:** Perform multiclass classification to categorize news articles.
 * **Methodology:** Cleaned and preprocessed the dataset, followed by vectorization.
 * **Key Achievements:**
-    * Built baseline classification with **Logistic Regression** and boosted performance using a custom **Neural Network**.
+    * Built classification with a **Logistic Regression** model.
+    * Significantly improved performance with a **neural network**.
-    * Plotted word frequency distributions per category to analyze topic separation.
+    * Plotted the most frequent words for each news category to understand topic distribution.

 ---

 ### 3. Fake News Detection 💯
 * **Objective:** Distinguish between true and fake news articles.
-* **Methodology:** Preprocessed and feature-engineered datasets before training.
+* **Methodology:** Preprocessed and feature-engineered the datasets before training.
 * **Key Achievements:**
-    * Developed an end-to-end detection pipeline using **Logistic Regression**.
+    * Developed an effective **Logistic Regression** model.
-    * Generated comparative word visualizations to highlight linguistic differences between real and fabricated articles.
+    * Generated visualizations of the most frequent words in true and fake news to identify distinguishing features.

 ---

 ### 4. Named Entity Recognition (NER) 🏷️
 * **Objective:** Extract named entities from a news articles dataset.
-* **Methodology:** Implemented both rule-based and model-based entity recognition pipelines.
+* **Methodology:** Implemented both rule-based and model-based entity recognition.
 * **Key Achievements:**
+    * Evaluated the rule-based system across entity extractions.
-    * Benchmarked heuristic rule-based pattern matching against pre-trained transformer pipelines.
+    * Benchmarked and tested pre-trained models.
-    * Built custom visualizers to render extracted entities inline across documents.
+    * Visualized the extracted entities to showcase the model's output.

 ---

 ### 5. Topic Modeling 📖
-* **Objective:** Discover dominant latent themes within a news articles dataset.
+* **Objective:** Discover dominant topics within a news articles dataset.
-* **Methodology:** Tokenized the preprocessed dataset and applied unsupervised clustering algorithms.
+* **Methodology:** Tokenized the preprocessed dataset and applied two popular models.
 * **Key Achievements:**
-    * Extracted semantic themes using both probabilistic (**LDA**) and matrix factorization (**NMF**) techniques.
-    * Generated word clouds illustrating topic-term distributions for distinct clusters.
+    * Successfully extracted topics using **LDA and NMF models**.
+    * Achieved well-defined topic clusters evaluated via Silhouette analysis.
+    * Visualized topic-word distributions using word clouds.

 ---

 ### 6. Question Answering ✅
-* **Objective:** Build an extractive QA system using transformers on the SQuAD dataset.
+* **Objective:** Build a QA system using transformers on the SQuAD dataset.
-* **Methodology:** Implemented and fine-tuned a pre-trained **DistilBERT** architecture.
+* **Methodology:** Fine-tuned a pre-trained **DistilBERT** model.
 * **Key Achievements:**
-    * Fine-tuned DistilBERT on context-question pairs to extract precise answer spans.
+    * Successfully fine-tuned the model on context-question pairs.
-    * Evaluated zero-shot baseline performance against the domain-adapted model.
+    * Evaluated and compared performance against a non-fine-tuned baseline to demonstrate pre-trained capabilities.

 ---